moar82/MontrealSubwayDemo/README.md

 # Montreal Subway Demo

-THIS PROJECT IS a modified version for Montreal subway system.
-The original code is taken from [Head First Object-Oriented Analysis and Design](https://resources.oreilly.com/examples/9780596008673/tree/master/chapter10)
+The code in this repository is a modified version of [Head First Object-Oriented Analysis and Design](https://resources.oreilly.com/examples/9780596008673/tree/master/chapter10) to adapte it to work with the Montreal subway.

-CH.
+More info, see: CH.
 10,  McLaughlin, Brett, Gary Pollice, and David West.
 Head First Object-Oriented Analysis and Design."
 O'Reilly Media, Inc.", 2007. for learning purposes only.